jjvanzon/Circular-Language-Spec-Plans/done/2008-09-1---organize-encircle-language-ideas-1-project-summary.md

 ### Goal

 In between the projects Commands Spec and Parameter Spec,
-the ideas of computer language were organized
+the ideas of Encircle were organized
-and an attempt was made to look at the bigger whole of the computer language.
+and an attempt was made to look at the bigger whole of Encircle.

 ### Super-Project